 Diversity in the company as part of the personnel strategy and organisational development

-Preventive strategies for coping with demographic change are aimed at promoting the workability and performance of employees.
+Preventive strategies for coping with demographic change are aimed at promoting the employees' performance and ability to work.
 Solutions are provided by diversity management.

-The challenges of demographic change permeate the public discussion and statistical projections regularly confront scenarios about the aging society.
+The challenges of demographic change permeate the public discussion and statistical projections regularly confront the public with scenarios about the aging society.
 Companies must deal with this phenomenon.
 They are therefore looking for appropriate personnel policy responses to demographic change.
 Answers are provided by diversity management.

-This is a concept of company management which makes the diversity of the employees part of the HR strategy and organisational development.
+This is a company management concept which integrates employees' diversity into HR strategy and into organisational development.

-With "Online Diversity" at www.online-diversity.de (only available in German), a tool was developed with which the company itself or in cooperation with consultants can check their handling of diversity and obtain initial design approaches.
+The "Online Diversity" tool at www.online-diversity.de (only available in German), was developed so companies can check their handling of - on their own or in cooperation with consultants - and obtain initial approaches to shape their diversity in positive ways.
 It has been tested in about 100 companies of various sizes and sectors.
-The use of the "online diversity" instrument helps to access the topic of diversity management.
-This in turn makes it possible to locate first fields of action.
+Its use helps to access the topic of diversity management.
+This in turn makes it possible to locate initial fields of action.

-With the "Online Diversity" tool, companies, public and private institutions of all sizes and sectors can test their diversity management free of charge on the Internet.
+With the "Online Diversity" tool, companies, public and private institutions of all sizes and sectors can test their diversity management free of charge online.
 It is aimed in particular at SMEs and those with little or no experience with the subject.

-Registration is necessary in order to be able to use the "Online Diversity" instrument.
-The collected data must be stored in order to obtain an evaluation and comparison data.
+Registration is necessary in order to be able to use "Online Diversity".
+The collected data must be stored in order to obtain an evaluation and comparative data.
 It is also possible to print the questionnaires.

 The questionnaire deals with the diversity of the workforce in terms of age, gender, ethnicity, and the integration of performance-altered workers.
 The fields of action include personnel management, work organisation and work design, qualification and competence development, leadership and corporate culture, health and occupational safety, product development and marketing.

-Proportionate to the much-cited demographic changes in Germany, the structure of the available labour force is also changing.
-Due to the decline in population, it will be more difficult in the future to find new suitable workers.
-The productive integration of different employee groups therefore supports the future viability of the companies.
+Corresponding with the much-cited demographic changes in Germany, the structure of the available labour force is changing as well.
+Due to the decline in population, it will be more difficult to find new suitable workers.
+The productive integration of different employee groups therefore supports companies' future viability.

-This task, referred to as "Diversity Management", goes beyond the basic statutory provisions of the General Equal Treatment Act (AGG).
+This task, referred to as "Diversity Management", goes beyond the basic statutory provisions of the General Act on Equal Treatment.
 It aims to unlock and utilise the dormant potential in the diversity of the workforce.
 The aim of this approach is not to obscure or ignore differences between individual employees or groups of employees, but to use the diversity and distinctness of the employees as productively as possible for the company.